 Clare trained at the Judith Hockaday School and is qualified in Tap, Modern, Jazz and National.
 She has a range of experience working at different dance schools and brings knowledge of syllabus work into our fun lessons.

 Mya has a degree in Dance and Drama in Contemporary Culture from De Montfort University Bedford and has trained in Street Dance in London.
 She has taught GCSE Dance and is Zumba qualified.
 Mya’s experience spans from Primary to Adult dance, children’s theatre and adult fitness groups.
 She also has strong creative skills in choreography for all ages.

 Michele trained at the London College of Dance and Drama where she studied all forms of dance.
 She has a wide range of experience and has worked with both children and adults in a variety of settings.
 Michele strongly believes that dance classes should be accessible to all and has a particular interest in the development of movement skills in younger children.

+Rachel trained at Laine Theatre Arts in Epsom, a professional dancing career followed that took her around the world.
 After a break to raise three daughters, Rachel refreshed her teaching skills gaining distinction with a diploma from the British Ballet Organisation in 2011.

 Since then she has provided adult ballet, children’s ballet and tap dance classes and Zumba fitness classes at primary and secondary schools throughout Gloucestershire.